-- 29. Including a measure of risk in Allied activities is also a valid criticism; while two allies may deploy forces to any particular operation, one may not allow for their forces to be in the line of fire while the other does.
+- 29. Including a measure of risk in Allied activities is also a valid criticism.
+While two Allies may deploy forces to any particular operation, one may not allow for their forces to be in the line of fire while the other does.
 Good examples of Allies consistently willing to assume greater operational risks are Denmark and Norway from counter-ISIS training and precision-strike missions to active combat roles in Afghanistan.
-Still, both nations fall relatively far below the 2% GDP benchmark, contributing 1.17% and 1.59% GDP in 2017 respectively. - 30.
+Still, while both nations have increased their investments from 1.17% to 1.21% GDP and from 1.5% to 1.61% GDP respectively over the past four years, they fall relatively far below the 2% benchmark (NATO, 2018). - 30.
 Should the weight of such contributions be greater given the value of their outputs?
-This argument leads directly into the most often cited criticism of the 2% benchmark too much emphasis on inputs, rather than the quality of outputs.
+This argument leads directly into the most often cited criticism of the 2% benchmark too much emphasis on inputs, rather than on the quality of outputs.